Understanding the Essentials of Big Data Databases

 What Is Big Data?

-It is data that is rapidly generated in increasingly large volumes and in a wide variety of data types.
+Big data is the kind of data that is rapidly generated in increasingly large volumes and in a wide variety of data types.
 It is generated at a much faster pace, and it comes from many more sources than traditional data sets, which typically come from limited sources and in limited data types.

 The three defining Vs of big data warehouses are: